seontology/seontology/README.md

 ## Description

 The **SEOntology** is the open-source semantic framework, initially developed by WordLift and then enriched with contributions from SEO experts, knowledge engineers, and developers.
 It serves as a semantic operating system for modern SEO, enabling agents, apps, and researchers to reason about, audit, and optimize web content through a shared vocabulary.
-Think of it as an operating system for your content strategy.
+To simplify, think of it as an operating system for your content strategy.
+This ontology bridges SEO practice with linked data standards, powering automation, structured reasoning, and explainable AI across the entire content lifecycle.
 This is an early draft.
-This ontology bridges SEO practice with linked data standards, powering automation, structured reasoning, and explainable AI across the entire content lifecycle.

 ## Use Cases Covered